-Phonology and Discourse (OPEN, Prof. Ezra Keshet): Looking for students to identify sound clips with desired features and transcribe for use in a study of phonetic/phonological features of discourse structures in English.
+Phonology and Discourse (CLOSED, Prof. Ezra Keshet): Looking for students to identify sound clips with desired features and transcribe for use in a study of phonetic/phonological features of discourse structures in English.
 No experience necessary.

 Semantics & Baseball (SUSPENDED, Prof. Ezra Keshet): Looking for students to help transcribe radio broadcasts of baseball games in order to examine how this language encodes the action going on in the game.
 Time commitment can vary from 1 game (4-5 hours' work) up to as many games as you want, starting in early May.
 Work is uncompensated, but credit opportunities are possible.
 Email me at email@example.com if you are interested.